khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 File Upload / File Replacement

-### Expected Behavior
+### Expected Result

-After replacing a file, the platform should display the new file name consistently in all relevant locations.
+After replacing a file, the new file name should be displayed correctly in all relevant locations.

-### Observed Behavior
+### Actual Result

-The previous file name remains visible after the file has been replaced.
+After the file is replaced, the previous file name remains visible.

-### Impact

-Users may be confused about which file is currently associated with the record.

 ### Severity

-**Medium**
+Medium

 ### Priority

-**Medium**
+Medium

+### Status

+Open

 ### Related Bug Report